FeelsDEX/feels/docs/207_bonding_curve_feels.md

 -   **Protocol-Only Liquidity**: To ensure the bonding curve's integrity, all third-party LPing is **disabled** during this phase.
 The protocol is the sole counterparty to all trades.
 -   **Simulated `x*y=k` Curve**: From a trader's perspective, the experience will feel like swapping on a classic bonding curve with a smooth, continuous price path.
 Under the hood, they are swapping against hundreds of discrete CLMM positions programmatically arranged to form a hyperbola.
 -   **Graduation Trigger**: The bonding curve phase is finite.
 It concludes when the market reaches a predefined **target market cap** (e.g., 85 SOL raised), at which point it "graduates".
--   **Seamless Transition to Steady-State**: All capital raised during the bonding phase is automatically rolled over to seed the protocol's long-term, steady-state market-making strategies (Floor and JIT POMM).
+-   **Seamless Transition to Steady-State**: All capital raised during the bonding phase is automatically rolled over to seed the protocol's long-term, steady-state market-making strategies (Floor and JIT POL).

 ## 3. Discretized Liquidity Implementation